[gourds on sale]

 ENTER MY CURRENT LINGE BALLET FLATS GIVEAWAY HERE.

 I love fall fashion for outfits like this one.
 Lots of layers, cozy sweaters, long scarves–it's all about staying warm the easy way before heavy, bulky, and uninteresting jackets and coats are a necessity.
 I fell in love with this sweater when I first saw it (I'm such a huge fan of anything Rachel Roy).
 Slouchy yet detailed, it's a updated take on chunky cable knits that ended up being well-suited for a gray autumn day spent seaside.
-The "Rocco," structured but edgy with its studs, was a perfect fit too–not that I really needed to find a reason to wear a birthday gift of my dreams.
+The "Rocco," structured but edgy with its studs, was a perfect fit too–not that I even needed to find a reason to wear a birthday gift of my dreams.

 Shirt: Silk Pocket Tank in Black, Banana Republic [old]